top of page

 What happens in a SOMAtherapy session...

-Every Somatic session is unique.
-Your individual body movements and way of holding yourself when you stand, walk and sit is unique to YOU.
-Your insights, combined with my observations, inform us where you may be holding physical & psychological tension.
-Together we will identify resources which nurture, begin healing work by expanding awareness of your unique body mind self exploring movement through Clinical Somatic exercises, free movement, either in silence or with sound.
+Your insights, combined with my observations, inform us where you may be holding physical and psychological tension.
+Together we will identify resources which nurture, begin healing work by expanding awareness of your unique body mind self.
+This may be through movement, Clinical Somatic exercises, talk, use of somatically enhancing materials, supportive touch or a combination of all.
 This awareness encourages new ways to move, creates new patterns and helps remember old ones.
 It develops strategies which can be used in times of stress, while also working on healing past hurts and nurturing new connections which encourage personal growth and healing.

 Somatherapy & movement: